mbj/mutant/README.md

 `Foo::Bar#baz`, `Foo::Bar` and `Foo`.
 The order is important, so if mutant finds example groups in the current prefix level, these example groups *must* kill the mutation.

-This test selection strategy is compatible with the old `--rspec-dm2` and `--rspec-unit` strategy.
-The old flags were removed.
-It allows to define very fine grained specs, or coarse grained - as you like.

 Support
 -------